-This $37 report will identify:
+This vital, $37 report will include:

-Bear in mind that Redbook pricing is for standard vehicles in average condition for their age and with average kilometres travelled.
+Another good vehicle price-estimation resource is Redbook.com.au.
+Redbook pricing is for standard vehicles in average condition for their age and with average kilometres travelled.

 Remember that private sellers typically have a target price in mind, and offer the vehicle for sale above that price, thus ensuring a buffer for negotiation.

 What if I am a business owner or self-employed?

 Business owners or self-employed individuals are certainly entitled to purchase vehicles privately.
 However, it is generally worthwhile talking to your accountant or financial adviser about this, as an alternative finance structure, such as a chattel mortgage or commercial hire purchase, might offer specific tax advantages in some situations.